 This solution addresses Key issue #2 and 3 to protect the MBS key and traffic at service-layer.

 MBSF-U decides to trigger the MTK update procedure based on the changes of authorization info or the key lifetime of MTK.
-The new MTK and KID are sent to UE and MBSF-U respectively.
-The MSK update procedure by MBSF-U to the UEs incurs overhead proportional to the number of UEs in connected state that joined the MBS session.
+The new MTK and KID are sent to UE and MBSTF respectively.
+The MSK update procedure by MBSTF to the UEs incurs overhead proportional to the number of UEs in connected state that joined the MBS session.
 The user plane messages need to be delivered to those UEs when a MTK change happens.

 ***** END OF CHANGES *****